tknd2001/retail-lakehouse-pipeline-project/README.md

   Compares revenue patterns before and after promotional periods to evaluate effectiveness.

 These KPIs showcase how structured data can be used to support business decision-making and performance analysts.

+## How to Run

+1. Upload the raw CSV files (customers, products, stores, sales_transactions) to Databricks volume storage.

+2. Execute the notebooks in the following order:

+   - `01_bronze_ingestion`
+     Ingests raw data and stores it in Delta format.

+   - `02_silver_transformation`
+     Cleans and validates data using business rules.

+   - `03_gold_analytics`
+     Builds the star schema (fact and dimension tables).

+   - `04_kpi_analysis`
+     Generates business KPIs and insights.

+3. Use `display()` in Databricks notebooks to view intermediate outputs and KPI results.